 Like the Hyundai, the Kia features piano black trim, albeit not to the same extent.
 The Kia’s cabin is more attractive and easier to get used to than Hyundai’s.

 The Hyundai’s cabin may be more futuristic than the Kia’s, however, when the Kia is compared to the Hyundai, it offers superior tactile input thanks to its conventional three-spoke steering wheel, climate-control rotary knobs, and rotary knob shifter.

 In addition to a touchscreen information and entertainment system, it also incorporates conventional buttons for most temperature and vehicle operations.
 The integrated display for the audio system and air conditioning sits below the centre stack.

 The integrated display for the audio system and air conditioning that sits below the centre stack.
 If you’re having trouble remembering where you started, simply hold down the selector button for a few seconds, and a pop-up menu will give you the option to have the panel automatically return to either set of controls after a few seconds.

-The Tucson’s squared-off grille is framed by a pair of unusual five-paneled lights that draw the attention along the sides to the deeply creased door panels.
-The Tucson’s back end is very well defined thanks to the two vertical taillights.
+The Tucson’s squared-off grille is framed by a pair of unusual five-panelled lights that draw attention along the sides to the deeply creased door panels.
+The Tucson’s back end is very well-defined thanks to the two vertical taillights.

 The new Sportage looks different from the Tucson, but it’s still rather basic.
 A wide mesh treatment opens up below the traditional Kia tiger-nose grille, which has been crushed into a basic horizontal line toward the hood.